Professional Requirements

 • Patients may provide their informed consent to these risks or actions through verbal or written agreement, including by email.

-The OT shall obtain informed consent of the delivery of service via telehealth from the client prior to initiation of occupational therapy services via telehealth and maintain documentation in the client’s health record.
+The OT shall obtain informed consent for the delivery of service via telehealth from the client prior to initiation of occupational therapy services via telehealth and maintain documentation in the client’s health record.

 Informed Consent.
 Evidence documenting appropriate patient informed consent for the use of telehealth technologies must be obtained and maintained.
 Appropriate informed consent should, at a minimum, include the following terms: